rnjhnd/order-system-solid/README.md

 5. Open a Pull Request

 ### 📄 License
-This project is open source.
-Choose a license (e.g., MIT) and add a `LICENSE` file to the repository.
+This project is open source and available under the [MIT License](LICENSE).

+---

 **Note:** This implementation demonstrates clean code and SOLID principles.
 It uses Strategy-style interfaces (`Order`, `InvoiceGenerator`, `EmailNotifier`) and constructor-based dependency injection to keep components decoupled and easily swappable.
 This approach is ideal when you need interchangeable behaviors (e.g., different invoice formats or notification channels) without modifying the orchestration code (`OrderManager`).